hadjShell/JavaScriptLearningJourney/JS_notes.md

 ### Data types

-* JavaScript has dynamic typing: we don't have to manually define the data type of the value stored in a variable.
+* JavaScript has **dynamic typing**: we don't have to manually define the data type of the value stored in a variable.
 Instead, data types are determined automatically.
 * **In JavaScript, it is the value that has a type, not the variable**

 * Primitive data type